FIWARE/tutorials.Big-Data-Spark/README.md

 grows, another technique will be required to avoid overwhelming the listener, potentially blocking resources and missing updates.

-**Apache Spark** is a Java/Scala based stream-processing framework which enables the delegation of data-flow processes.
-Therefore additional computational resources can be called upon to deal with data as events arrive.
+**Apache Spark** is an open-source distributed general-purpose cluster-computing framework.
+It provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
 The **Cosmos Spark** connector allows developers write custom business logic to listen for context data subscription events and then process the flow of the context data.
 Spark is able to delegate these actions to other workers where they will be acted upon either in sequentiallly or in parallel as required.
 The data flow processing itself can be arbitrarily complex.

-Obviously in reality our existing Supermarket scenario is far too small to require the use of a Big Data solution, but will serve as a basis for demonstrating the type of real-time processing which may be required in a larger solution which is processing a continuous stream of context-data events.
+Obviously, in reality, our existing Supermarket scenario is far too small to require the use of a Big Data solution, but will serve as a basis for demonstrating the type of real-time processing which may be required in a larger solution which is processing a continuous stream of context-data events.